-A pan-European survey amongst women with gynaecological cancers by ESGO-ENGAGe explored some other aspects of care, revealing variations between European countries100.
+A pan-European survey amongst women with gynaecological cancers by ESGO-ENGAGe explored some other aspects of care, revealing variations between European countries129.
 Delays of more than two months in starting treatment were highest in countries such as Hungary and Poland (21.1%, 25.5%) and lowest in Denmark (4.2%).
 The availability of psychological support services was highest in Spain (68.7%) and lowest in Hungary (26.3%).

-The authors were particularly concerned at the overall lack of other interventions that could support quality of life, such as dietary and nutritional support only available to 26.3% of all participants, and just 5.1% of women being offered counselling to help regain sexual function.
+The authors were particularly concerned about the overall lack of other interventions that could support quality of life, such as dietary and nutritional support only available to 26.3% of all participants, and just 5.1% of women being offered counselling to help regain sexual function.

-Country specific examples include the Target Ovarian Cancer Pathfinder Study (2009, 2012, 2016) in the United Kingdom, Ovarian Cancer Australia surveys in 2014 and 2015, and 'Our Way Forward' by pharmaceutical company Tesaro, in the USA in 2017.
+Country specific examples include the Target Ovarian Cancer Pathfinder Study (2009, 2012, 2016) in the United Kingdom, Ovarian Cancer Australia surveys in 2014 and 2015, and the Every Woman Study: Canadian Edition (2020)130, developed with support from the World Ovarian Cancer Coalition.